codescape/jira-multiple-subtasks/docs/syntax.md

 * URL Field
 * User Picker (single user)

-Please note: URL field requires valid URLs starting with a protocol.
+Please note: `URL Field` only accepts valid URLs starting with a protocol.
 A valid example is `https://www.codescape.de`.

+Please note: `Select List (cascading)` accepts values in the following format: `parent-value -> child-value`

 If you need support for any other custom field type please [let us know](/support) about it.